ARTIST-Association/ARTIST/docs/generating_scenario.rst

 These configurations define:

-- The ``actuator_key`` used to when loading the actuator from an ``ARTIST`` scenario.
+- The ``actuator_key`` used when loading the actuator from an ``ARTIST`` scenario.
-- The ``actuator_type``, which in this case is an ideal actuator for both actuators.
+- The ``actuator_type`` which in this case is an ideal actuator for both actuators.
-- The ``actuator_clockwise`` parameter, which defines if the actuator operates per default in a clockwise or anti-clockwise direction.
+- The ``actuator_clockwise`` parameter which defines if the actuator operates per default in a clockwise or counter-clockwise direction.

-If we were considering different types of actuators, e.g. a *linear actuator* we would also have to define specific actuator parameters -- however we will stick to a simple configuration for this tutorial.
-To complete the actuator prototype we need to wrap both actuators in a list and generate an ``ActuatorPrototypeConfig`` object.
+If we were considering different types of actuators, e.g., a *linear actuator*, we would also have to define specific actuator parameters – however we will stick to a simple configuration for this tutorial.
+To complete the actuator prototype, we need to wrap both actuators in a list and generate an ``ActuatorPrototypeConfig`` object:

 .. code-block::